 Nance continued, “The rent won’t be astronomical, and the rent will be set in comparison to other spaces in and around Bladenboro, not other municipalities.”

-The demolition is not the only exciting news to take note of in regards to the “New Town Square” Development Plan.
+The demolition is not the only exciting news to take note of in regard to the “New Town Square” Development Plan.
 Bladen County Economic Development Director Chuck Heustess confirmed late yesterday he received confirmation that the project has been awarded a $900,000 EDA, Economic Development Administration grant.

 Heustess said, “We can now start the process of hiring the engineer that will manage the project.
 We will be putting the projects out for bid and getting started even faster than we thought.”